Ficool

 "After."
 Wang Ben met Zhao Yu's eyes.
 "Not before.
 Not in time.
 I keep thinking... if I'd been faster.
 Stronger.
 If I'd noticed the wolf sooner, reacted quicker.
 Maybe..."

 "Maybe."
 Zhao Yu's voice was hollow.
 "I've been playing that game too.
-Maybe if I hadn't frozen.
-Maybe if I'd been paying more attention.
-Maybe if I'd positioned us differently."
+If I hadn't frozen.
+If I'd been paying more attention.
+If I'd positioned us differently."

 "Maybe doesn't matter."
 The words came out harder than Wang Ben intended.
 "They're dead.
 We're alive.
 And no amount of maybe will change either of those things."

-Zhao Yu stared at him for a long moment.
-Then, slowly, something in his expression shifted.
+Zhao Yu stared at him.
+Then, slowly, the tension in his face eased.
 Not acceptance, exactly.
 Not peace.
 But recognition.
-The look of someone who'd found another person carrying the same weight.
+The look of someone who'd found another person carrying the same burden.

 "My father told me you're fifteen," Zhao Yu said.
 "You sound older."